mrevilg/FizzBuzz/README.md

 # FizzBuzz

-A few approaches to the classic question in C#
+A few approaches to the classic question in C# and Python

 #1 we have a simple yet juvenile approach.